sga-noud/adaptive-mushroom/README.md

 view_layout:
   grid-area: YOUR_AREA_NAME_HERE
 ```
-You can always reorganize the `grid-area`s in your layout by editing the content of the `custom:grid-layout` card that is at the base of the dashboard view.
+You can always reorganize the `grid-area`'s in your layout by editing the content of the `custom:grid-layout` card that is at the base of the dashboard view.

 The navigation menu will start working once you add more views.
 Remember to edit the decluttering templates of both navigation components (called `side-nav` and `bottom-nav`, editable through the `Raw configuration editor`) to suit your view names and icons.